Guide: Your Optimal Free Prize Request in 2026

 • citation during the award ceremony

-• presence on an intranet page or dedicated event support
+• presence on an intranet page or a dedicated event support

 The point of vigilance is simple.
 Promise only what you can actually control.
 A partner prefers modest visibility that is delivered than a flattering but impossible-to-fulfill list.